The best Interactive Voice Response services provide a simple solution to build phone menus to manage customer calls.

-The first is that IVR systems can handle large call volumes much more efficiently and cheaper than having human assistants at hand.
-They can also run from your existing phone system, preventing the need for upfront hardware costs.
+A key advantage of Interactive Voice Response services is that they can handle large call volumes much more efficiently and cheaper than having human assistants at hand.
+They can also run from your existing phone service, preventing the need for upfront hardware costs.
 When used well, IVR's can deliver a very cost-effective and time-saving way to connect customers with the service they need in a fully automated way.

 Five9 provide an industry-leading cloud contact center solution, which includes IVR as one of its many features.
 The software allows for intelligent inbound call routing as well as a variety of autodialer modes, and also caters for omnichannel communications via phone, video, social, email, or chat apps.
 There are also a wide range of CRM integrations available, not least for Salesforce, Oracle, Zendesk, and Netsuite.

 The IVR feature aims to provide an intuitive self-service using advanced voice recognition technology, to help improve the customer experience whilst freeing up agents to handle more complex queries.
 However, because the IVR system is part of the overall call center solution, customers can easily exit this to speak to an agent if they need to.
 It's easy to set up IVR in Five9 using drag and drop options to configure your system, including call back options, so as to more quickly identify customer needs and personalize their journey.

 And because everything's built on a digital platform, analytics data can be used both for improving business operations and well as optimizing the customer experience.
 Reports can be generated in real-time or based on historical data.

 There are a number of other features available in Five9's call center software, not least Automatic Call Distribution (ACD), Computer Telephony Integration (CTI), as well as predictive dialers.

 To get a price, you will need to contact a Five9 sales agents to see which mix of features works best for your budget.